neeltom92/go-gin-prometheus/README.md

 https://prometheus.io/docs/practices/naming/#labels

-If you have for instance a `/customer/:name` templated route and you don't want to generate a time series for every possible customer name, you could supply this mapping function to the middleware:
+If you have for instance a `/customer/:name` templated route and you want to generate a time series for every possible customer name:

 ```go
 package main